cloudmesh-community/fa18-516-26/project-code/parallel_remote_jobs/README.md

 All of the remote results collected
 ```

-An example of a run, downloaded later is as follows:
+An example of a parallel run with its results being downloaded later would be as follows:
 ```console
 $ ./submit_jobs.py config_file.ini 5 --nodownload
 Remote Pid on NODE1: 3449